-You should ensure you should notify the applicant, obtain written consent, and follow The Federal Trade Commission’s (FTC) requirements when obtaining any consumer reports, such as background checks.
+You should ensure you notify the applicant, obtain written consent, and follow The Federal Trade Commission’s (FTC) requirements when obtaining any consumer reports, such as background checks.
 Researching and implementing a pre-screening process may seem cumbersome but once you develop your process, it is very easy to implement and maintain.
 Also, remember some applicants don’t do well with tests but perform great on the job.
 Whatever methods you choose, make decisions that are best for your small business and help you recruit top talent.

 Author: Kimberley Kay Travis

 Kim Travis, co-owner of Travis and Adams Consulting Group, has over 20 years’ experience in human resources and leadership roles.

 She has specialized knowledge in employment law, employee relations, recruiting, management consulting, leadership development, manufacturing safety programs, and writing business articles and blogs.